 Tetra Tech has successfully calibrated hydrology in over 20 different MDAS models in West Virginia watersheds.
 Tetra Tech has developed calibration spreadsheet tools customized to interpret MDAS model output.
 Sample output from one of these tools is presented in Figure II.B-6.
 Calibration tools give Tetra Tech modelers the capability to achieve model calibration in a comprehensive and highly efficient manner.
 Customized calibration analysis also facilitates technical review by WVDEP staff and USEPA TMDL reviewers.
-Hydrology calibration results will be presented on a CD containing calibration tools described above and will contain worksheets that represent the observed data and modeled output, with graphs and tables designed to assess the goodness-of-fit of the calibration, and a statistical analysis of the calibration.
+Hydrology calibration results will be presented through managed file transfer in an electronic deliverable containing calibration tools described above and will contain worksheets that represent the observed data and modeled output, with graphs and tables designed to assess the goodness-of-fit of the calibration, and a statistical analysis of the calibration.
 Daily, monthly, and annual flow volumes will be considered.